thomasWeise/aitoa/book/structure/instance/README.md

 4. instance `yn4` by Yamada and Nakano&nbsp;[@YN1992AGAATLSJSI] with 20&nbsp;jobs and 20&nbsp;machines.

 These instances are contained in text files available at <http://people.brunel.ac.uk/~mastjjb/jeb/orlib/files/jobshop1.txt>, <https://raw.githubusercontent.com/thomasWeise/jsspInstancesAndResults/master/data-raw/instance-data/instance_data.txt>, and in <http://jobshop.jjvh.nl/>.
+Of course, if we really want to solve a new type of problem, we will usually use many benchmark problem instances to get a good understand about the performance of our algorithm(s).
+Only for the sake of clarity of presentation, we will here limit ourselves to these above four problems.

 #### File Format and `demo` Instance